 Ms. Webster is Vice President of Investor Relations, Government Relations and Corporate Communications for Pattern Energy.
 In her role, Ms. Webster oversees Pattern Energy’s global investor relations program, as well as all government relations at the state, provincial, and federal levels.
 She is also responsible for corporate communications, including media, branding, and corporate social responsibility.
 Ms. Webster has been with Pattern Energy since 2013, and she enjoys the opportunities her position affords her to build relationships with company stakeholders and serve as the diplomatic core for Pattern Energy.

-Prior to her role with Pattern Energy, Ms. Webster worked in the energy sector for nearly 20 years, including positions with Winter and Associates, InterGen, Shell, Great Point Energy, and Wind Capital Group.
+Ms. Webster has worked in the energy sector for nearly 20 years, including positions with Winner and Associates, InterGen, Shell, Great Point Energy, and Wind Capital Group.
 She has also worked as a music critic for the Houston Press.

 Vice President, Human Resources

 Ms. McAdam, serves as Vice President of Human Resources for Pattern Energy and Pattern Development.
 Deborah joined the team in May 2017, bringing years of Human Resources experience and corporate administration leadership.
 In her role, Deborah focuses on building consensus around processes and procedures, with the goal of providing cost-effective enhancements of organizational culture.
 Her career has spanned renewable energy and consulting industries, where she has lead growing, cutting-edge organizations to new phases of their life cycle.
 As a native San Franciscan, Deborah is an alumnus of the University of San Francisco with a Bachelor of Science and Master’s in Business Administration.
 In addition to earning the “Woman of the Year 2010/2011” award from the National Association of Professional Women, Deborah holds certifications in project management and employee relations.